The Best Physical Exercises for a Healthy Brain

 The brain is like a muscle that needs to be stimulated every day, which will help it create new neural connections.

-Having said that, as a healthy brain learns new things each day and meets the needs of our emotional world, it needs a continuous supply of oxygen and nutrients, which can optimize each of the tasks it needs to complete.
+Since a healthy brain learns new things each day and meets the needs of our emotional world, it needs a continuous supply of oxygen and nutrients.
+This can optimize each of the tasks it needs to complete.

-We achieve this effect on our brain by doing physical exercise, but not just any type of exercise or sport, for example.
+We achieve this effect on our brain by doing physical exercise, but not just any type of exercise.

-In today’s article we are going to talk about these exercises.
+In today’s article we’re going to talk about these exercises.
 Besides giving our brain a workout, they also help to process our emotions, give us a sense of freedom and make us happy.

 Let’s explain how they do this.